A few years back a large Financial Services Institution asked for input on their next executive promotion.

 Three months later he decided to leave the company.

-The dark horse got promoted for the executive position.
+The dark horse got promoted to the executive position.

 Three years later she is considered one of the best promotions ever.
 Not only by her peers in the executive team, but also – and especially – by the people in the organization.